Hair Salon Project

 Hair salons may offer a safe community space to engage young women and address barriers related to sexual and reproductive health (SRH).
 In settings such as Lesotho, where young women face enormous SRH challenges, novel and accessible spaces besides traditional health facility settings are urgently needed.
 HIV- and pregnancy-related complications are still the leading cause of death among young women in high HIV prevalence settings in sub-Saharan Africa.

-We aim to assess the acceptability and feasibility of offering SRH services (for example oral contraceptives, menstrual products, HIV self-testing or HIV pre-exposure prophylaxis) in hair salons and explore the role of stylists in such a care model.
+Assessing the acceptability and feasibility of offering SRH services (for example oral contraceptives, menstrual products, HIV self-testing or HIV pre-exposure prophylaxis) in hair salons and explore the role of stylists in such a care model.

-Follow-up plans include a pilot and a cluster-randomised trial across different countries in southern Africa.
+We received ethics approval from the Lesotho Ministry of Health for the survey, and follow-up plans include a pilot and a cluster-randomised trial across different countries in southern Africa.

 The project consortium consists of partners from the Division of Clinical Epidemiology, Basel, Switzerland, the Epidemiology, Biostatistic and Prevention Institute, Zurich, Switzerland, the Milken Institute School of Public Health, George Washington University, Washington, USA, the Colorado School of Public Health, Denver, USA, the CHUV Lausanne, Switzerland – coordinated by The Hub in Lesotho.